pbellman/hello-world/README.md

 MAKING CHANGE TO MASTER!

-#READ FROM DEFINITION FILE TO GET DEFS#
+#READ FROM DEFINITION FILE TO GET DEFS - should be 2 at this point#